What’s Facet Arthritis?

 - Complete rest: Resting and reducing the use of the spine may help to ease symptoms sometimes.

-- Medications: First-line therapy includes the application of pain-relievers like aspirin, acetaminophen, nonsteroidal anti-inflammatory drugs, and anti-depressants.
+- Medications: First-line therapy includes the application of pain-relievers such as aspirin, acetaminophen, nonsteroidal anti-inflammatory drugs, and anti-depressants.

 - Hot and Cold fomentation: This topical therapy helps to reduce pain and prevent muscle soreness.